 Patellar tendinitis is an injury that affects the tendon connecting your kneecap (patella) to your shinbone.
-The patellar tendon plays a pivotal role in the way you use your leg muscles.
-It helps your muscles extend your knee so that you can kick a ball, run uphill and jump up in the air.
+The patellar tendon plays a major role in the way you utilize your leg muscles.
+It helps you extend your knee so that you can kick a ball, run uphill, and jump.

-Patellar tendinitis is most common in athletes whose sports involve frequent jumping — such as basketball and volleyball.
-For this reason, patellar tendinitis is commonly known as jumper’s knee.
-However, even people who don’t participate in jumping sports can experience patellar tendinitis.
+Patellar tendinitis is common in athletes whose sports involve frequent jumping — sports such as basketball and volleyball.
+For this reason, patellar tendinitis is often times referred to as jumper’s knee.
+However, even those who don’t participate in sports that require a lot of jumping can experience patellar tendinitis.